TN borewell tragedy: Sujith’s mother wakes up to see her son gone forever

 “Kala Mary did not have food for the past four days since the mishap happened.
 So she was on IV support in her house.
 As she did not sleep well, the health officials advised providing her sleeping dosage.
 She fell asleep when her son’s body parts were recovered from the borewell,” sources said .

-Sridhar Palaniswamy, an expert who was involved in the rescue operation had suggested using a bag to pull the child to safety.
+Sridhar Palaniswamy, an expert who was involved in the rescue operation, had suggested using a bag to pull the child to safety.
 It was the wee hours and there were no tailors around.
 Without a second thought and with shivering fingers, a tearful and breathless Kala Mary got to work pedalling a sewing machine to stitch the bag that she hoped would reunite her with Sujith.

 She was seen peeping out of her house often while the rescue works were underway, calling out to ger son.